 We like the Neato Botvac’s D-shape because it can get closer to the wall where pet hair clings.
 And it’s extra-large filter captures dust and allergens as small as .3 microns.
 Set a cleaning schedule through the app and get instant notification about the status of your vacuuming.
 Program it and come home every day to a freshly vacuumed home.
 Or if you’re not a fan of having everything in your home running off Wifi, the Neato works offline with manual settings too.

 You can keep the air inside your house cleaner by taking a few simple steps.
 When things start blooming in the spring, keep the windows closed during the worst of it.
 Full disclosure – this is easier said than done because we love a nice spring breeze!
-We maintain that balance by running our AIR Doctor air purifier on the days we just can’t stand to keep the house closed up.
+We maintain that balance by running our AIR Doctor Pro air purifier full time on the days we just can’t stand to keep the house closed up.

 A good air purifier cleans the air and removes most of the allergens you breathe inside your home.
 A bonus is the cleaner the air, the less dust and dander.
 The less dust and dander, the less you have to dust.

-The AIR Doctor uses a combination of a high-grade HEPA filter along with a carbon/gas trap/VOC filter.
+The AIR Doctor Pro uses a combination of a high-grade HEPA filter along with a carbon/gas trap/VOC filter.
 It’s a 100% sealed system and removes even ultra-fine particles smaller than .1 microns – meaning it removes very close to 100% of particles.
 We love the AIR Doctor’s built-in sensor that tests the quality of the air and adjusts the filter to the correct level of filtration.